Christian-m-mason/pr2-data-viewer/README.md

 ### The operator conducts the sample prep and loads each of the wells with a specific dilution of the sample, and various controls.

-These wells can and usually include(All Run in Duplicate):
+These wells can and usually include (run in duplicate):

 - 1:1, 1:2, 1:10, 10:100, and 1:1000 dilutions
 - Matrix Controls (Tests if the sample matrix is inhibiting the results)